JamesVeug/InscyptionZergMod/README.md

 The Zerg Swarm is a terrifying and ruthless amalgamation of biologically advanced, arthropodal aliens.
 Dedicated to the pursuit of genetic perfection.

 ## Includes:
-- 28 new Cards
+- 30 new Cards
-- 14 new Sigils
+- 16 new Sigils
+- 3 new Special Abilities

 ### Cards:
 - **Drone** - 1,1 with Bone digger and Submerge.
 Evolves into Crawler Forest